Europe’s renowned tech hub is gaining tremendous popularity recently. Expats love it, but is Lisbon still cheap? Let’s compare!

 Why has rent gotten expensive?

 It isn’t so much about rent getting expensive than it is about stagnant salaries.
 The primary problem is that salaries in Portugal are low.
-With the increase in housing prices, it’s difficult to pay rent and survive on the rest of the income.
+With the increase in housing prices, paying rent and surviving on the rest of the income is difficult.

 Data by the Portuguese National Statistics Institute shows a 9.4% increase in housing prices.
 The data also shows a 4.7% increase in national minimum wages, thus causing an imbalance.